osism/release/notes/3.0.0/NOTES.md

 * Tests for OpenStack Powered Compute 2020.11 successful for Wallaby (https://refstack.openstack.org/#/results/054e85a0-857e-49c5-906c-3e124a1fdd03)
 * OSISM is officially OpenStack Powered and listed in the marketplace (https://www.openstack.org/marketplace/distros/distribution/osism/osism)
+* Designate and Heat are now also tested for Wallaby